EfikusXD/EfikusXD/README.md

-Hi, I’m Efikus
+Hi, I’m Efikus.
 I’m interested in creating EDM in Fl Studio and Coding.
-I’m currently learning Python and Lua
+I’m currently learning Python and Lua.
-My discord is efikusxd
+My discord is efikusxd.